wimhaanstra/emproto/README.md

 const freshConfig = await evse.fetchConfig();
 console.log(`Name: ${freshConfig.name}`);

-// You can also just call getLiveConfig without using its return value to trigger an
+// You can also just call fetchConfig without using its return value to trigger an
 // update.
 Any changes in config will also result in a "changed" event for the EVSE.
 // This is useful if you wish to add some "Refresh" button to your app's UI of the
 // EVSE's configuration and your UI is driven by these events.
 The communicator